Asadollah Alam: Riots of 1963

 The most important event in Alam's premiership was the riots that took place in June 1963 in response to some of the reforms enforced by the Shah and Alam.
 It was the clerics who triggered the riots during the Muharram holy days.
 As the faithful jammed the mosques, the clerics assailed "illegal" Cabinet decisions and urged their followers to "protect your religion".
-Small-scale riots, led by Ruhollah Khomeini, quickly broke out in the clerical capital of Qum and in several other cities.
+Small-scale riots, led by Ruhollah Khomeini, quickly broke out in the clerical capital of Qom and in several other cities.
 Police struck back, arrested Khomeini and some 15 other ringleaders.
 With that, both sides declared open war and the battle was on.

 Screaming "Down with the Shah", 10,000 people, swept through the capital, carrying pictures of Khomeini.
 Though the whereabouts of the Shah were kept secret, rows of white-helmeted troops, backed by tanks, immediately sealed off access to royal palaces in the city and suburbs.
-In the heart of town green, they fired for 40 minutes.
+In the heart of the town green, they fired for 40 minutes.
 When the mobs entered government buildings, the troops opened up at point-blank range.
 The crowd fell back in confusion, regrouped, and raced down main avenues.

 Nearly 7,000 troops were called out by Alam's government to restore peace, albeit an uneasy one, in Tehran; by then damage was estimated in the millions, at least 1,000 were injured, and the officially reported death toll was 86.
 It was undoubtedly higher, but since the public cemetery was closed and under heavy guard to prevent further clashes at gravesides, the real number remained unknown.
 In his memoirs, Alam notes the number of the dead to be about 200, saying that he immediately arranged for their families to receive a pension from the government.
 For the first time in a decade, martial law was imposed on the city, along with a dusk-to-dawn curfew.
 Hoping to preserve quiet for a while, Alam also announced that troops would remain on emergency duty.
 Their orders: shoot to kill.